research-software-directory/research-software-directory/README.md

     ```
     $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem rsd-secrets.env \
     ubuntu@3.122.233.225:/home/ubuntu/rsd/
     ```

+1. Upload the files related to SSL certificates to the new Research Software Directory instance.

+    ```
+    # remove the cert directory from /home/ubuntu/rsd/docker-volumes/ if it
+    # exists on the new machine

+    $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem cert \
+    ubuntu@3.122.233.225:/home/ubuntu/rsd/docker-volumes/
+    ```

 1. Stop new additions to the database in the old research software